timothy3001/EmergencyButton/README.md

 ## Things you need

-- Wemod D1 mini (see 'Other ESP8266 variants' for more information)
+- Wemos D1 mini (see 'Other ESP8266 variants' for more information)
 - LiPo or Li-Ion, single cell (Make sure it fits into the 3d printed case though, the case's inner size is 5cm x 5cm)
 - 100k resistor